 Volunteer shifts are in blocks with a minimum of 4 hours, and volunteers will earn an hour of meeting attendance, excluding paid events such as the tutorials, dinners or receptions, for every hour of volunteer time.
 Lunch or dinner will be provided for volunteers taking two shifts back to back.

-This IEEE PES General Meeting is in Chicago, Illinois, from July 16 – 20, 2017, at the Sheraton Grand Chicago.
-This meeting is expected to have over 2,500 attendees, and over 200 volunteers will be needed to perform a wide range of roles, including welcoming, directing people, assisting with sessions and coordinating.
+The IEEE PES General Meeting is in Portland, Oregon, USA August 5-9, 2018 at the Oregon Convention Center.
+This meeting is expected to have over 3,000 attendees, and over 200 volunteers will be needed to perform a wide range of roles, including welcoming, directing people, assisting with sessions and coordinating.

 Basic Volunteer Requirements

 - Volunteers must be at least 18 years old.

 - Volunteers must be able to obtain appropriate transportation to and from the meeting site.